Let me take this opportunity to introduce myself to you all.

 I’m lucky to have two amazing younger brothers Hussein and Omar – there’s only 24 months between each of us so we are really close.

-- There’s Omar, he’s is 22 years old and is training to be an architect.
+- There’s Omar, he’s training to be an architect.
 After finishing his A-Levels he did a foundation art course in London and has now completed part I of the architecture course at Oxford Brooke’s University.
-He will be looking to find a job as a Part I Architectural Assistant in London from September 2018.
+Having spent two years working in Film & TV, he has now returned to Oxford as of 2020 to complete his Masters degree in Architecture (i.e. part II of his architecture training).
+Architecture training is long, very long; longer than either medicine or dentistry – it takes 7 years in total to qualify as an architect!

 And we are so lucky to have such a wonderful mother who has always been there for us.
 She’s my rock, my inspiration, my best friend and so much more.

-My mum qualified as a medical doctor at university in Iraq, but didn’t work for long as a doctor when she moved to the UK before she had my brothers and I and became a full time parent.
+My mum qualified as a medical doctor at university in Iraq, but didn’t work for long as a doctor when she moved to the UK before she had my brothers and I and became a full-time parent.
+She now lives and works in London as a physician associate within general medical practice.

 Here’s a bit about me aside from my obvious passion for dentistry: